 other countries.
 Previously, he was advisor to UNIDO and to the governments

+of Brazil and Argentina in Microelectronics development strategies.
 Fernández de la Garza has had a long experience in science and engineering

 education and public understanding activities.
 He has initiated activities